Long-range resonances in quasiperiodic many-body localization

 Building on this concrete example and the corresponding results in the random-field model~\cite{laflorencie_cat_2025}, we expect that the fat-tailed instability in the distribution of correlations, and the effective growth of $\xi_{\rm typ}^z(L)$ observed within the range of $h$ previously identified as MBL, are direct consequences of such long-range-correlated cat states.
 Our results for a deterministic QP potential also indicate that rare Griffiths regions (of anomalously low disorder) are not required to stabilize such anomalous eigenstates.
 To the best of our knowledge, this is the first time such long-range many-body resonances are directly reported for the QP potential.
 A full exhaustive exploration of resonant eigenpairs and their scaling with system size or QP potential strength is left for future studies.

 {\textit{Conclusions---}} In this work, we have presented evidence for rare atypical eigenstates in the MBL regime near the ergodic transition of deterministic QP chains, described by resonant cat-state pairs.
 By analyzing longitudinal spin–spin correlation functions, we numerically demonstrated that they display fat-tailed distributions and a pronounced growth of the longitudinal correlation length $\xi_{\rm typ}^{z}(L)$ within a regime previously identified as localized by standard MBL diagnostics.
 This observation, made in a model devoid of statistical fluctuations inherent to random disorder, suggests that the observed instability does not originate from rare regions or ergodic inclusions.
 This questions the view that the transition is sharper~\cite{Khemani_2017,Aramthottil_2021,Falc_o_2024} in {\it finite-size} QP systems.
 Rather, our results suggest a scenario in which the stability of MBL phase, as observed on finite-size systems available to simulations and experiments, is generically threatened upon lowering the disorder strength by rare, long-range many-body resonances, which are detectable using the set of finite-size diagnostics that we use here.
+This may explain the observed instability of local integrals of motion at relatively strong disorder reported in Ref.~\cite{Singh_2021_qp}.
 At the experimental level, density correlations can now be accessed directly~\cite{endres_observation_2011,Lukin_2019,Rispoli_2019,L_onard_2023,Tarik_correlations_2025}, making our results potentially testable in the laboratory.
 Another experimentally-accessible dynamical signature of these rare long-range entangled states could be ``creep'' dynamics~\cite{Weiner_2019} observed in QP and random systems.\\

 {\textit{Acknowledgments---}} We gratefully acknowledge I. Bloch, M. Filippone, K. Pawlik and J. Zakrzewski for inspiring discussions and collaborations on related projects.
 This work has been partly supported by HQI initiative (www.hqi.fr) and is supported by France 2030 under the French National Research Agency award number ANR- 22-PNCQ-0002.
 This work is also supported by the ANR research grant ManyBodyNet No. ANR-24- CE30- 5851, and benefited from the support of the Fondation Simone et Cino Del Duca.
 We acknowledge the use of HPC resources from CALMIP (grants 2024-P0677 and 2025-P0677) and GENCI (projects A0150500225 and A0170500225).
 We also acknowledge the use of the PETSc~\cite{petsc-user-ref,petsc-efficient}, SLEPc~\cite{slepc-toms,Hernandez:2005:SSF,slepc-manual}, MUMPS~\cite{MUMPS1,MUMPS2}, and Strumpack~\cite{Strumpack} sparse linear algebra libraries.\\